 Pin Apps in the Android Share menu

 Android 11 has an option to pin apps you frequently share with to the top of the list.
 The option was there in Android 10 Beta but was revoked in the final version.
-Hope this time it’s here to stay.
+I hope this time it’s here to stay.

 You can now give apps permission for just one time.
-This way you can give apps you don’t fully trust permission to use your camera, or your location just this one time instead of lifetime access.
+This way you can give apps you don’t fully trust permission to use your camera, or your location just for once instead of lifetime access.
 And this is surely a big step forward for better user privacy.

 Native Screen Recording